Netflix/falcor/model.md

 This highlights one of the hazards of representing your data as JSON: **most application domains are Graphs and JSON models Trees.**

 When application servers send subsets of the graph across the network as JSON, they typically use the *duplicate and identify strategy*.
 If the same object appears more than once in the JSON response, the application server includes a unique ID within the object.
-The application client is expected to use the IDs to determine the two copies of an object represent the same entity.
+The application client is expected to use the IDs to determine if the two copies of an object represent the same entity.
 This code must often be specialized for each new type of message that comes back from the server.
 Failing to de-dupe objects can lead to stale data being displayed to the user.

 Falcor attempts to solve this problem by introducing JSON Graph.
 JSON Graph is a convention for modeling graph information in JSON.
 You can convert any JSON object into a JSON Graph in two steps: